 “There’s been a lot of discussion in recent years about Millennials and Gen Z and the impact they will have on the workplace, particularly in relation to digital.
 Yes, they have grown up as digital natives, but technology has disrupted the world we live in, and most people, whichever demographic they’re in, interact with technology every day,” Deverell says.

-“I frequently conduct internal communication audits and the reasons people don’t use social collaboration tools or digital workspaces at work is often because they don’t have time, the content isn’t relevant, or no one has explained the purpose of tool.
+“I frequently conduct internal communication audits and the reasons people don’t use social collaboration tools or digital workspaces at work is often because they don’t have time, the content isn’t relevant, or no one has explained the purpose of the tool.
 Very rarely is it because they’re uncomfortable using technology.”

 Deverell suggests segmenting your internal audiences by generation is “too simplistic” – that communications decisions are more likely influenced by factors such as job role, department, whether employees are desk-based or remote, the information they’ll need to perform their work, and so on.

-“Studies have shown that Millennials are an extremely hard-working generation and expect certain things from the workplace such as purpose, quick career progression and flexibility.
-However, these are all undoubtedly things that many employees of all ages would like to see in their organizations.” she says.
+“Studies have shown that Millennials are an extremely hard-working generation and expect certain things from the workplace such as purpose, quick career progression, and flexibility.
+However, these are all undoubtedly things that many employees of all ages would like to see in their organizations,” she says.

 “I think there are other ways we can segment our audiences that will be far more impactful.
 However, if you are introducing digital communication tools, I would always advise that you provide training, appoint champions who are enthusiastic about technology (and that doesn’t necessarily mean just Millennials and Gen Z) and provide ongoing support.”